The path to a financial comeback

 2. Earning less money than expected

-A pay cut during this challenging economic period may not result in a setback.
+A pay cut during a challenging economic period may not result in a setback.
 If you don’t have an emergency cash reserve, work with your advisor to find ways to free up additional cash.
 If you are working, establish or maintain three to six months in a cash account.
 The No. 1 step investors took to prepare for unexpected financial events is setting aside an emergency savings fund.

 3. Job loss